Maximum Love

 Maximum Love are a British electronic music duo composed of brothers Taylor Morgan Howell and Jordan Charles Howell.
 The brothers began producing music in their childhoods.
 In 2013, they signed to AWAL and released their debut extended play Midnight Astronaut in 2014.
-Since then, they have gone on to release EPs, Dead by Dawn (2016) and Vision (2017) and studio albums Under the Shadow (2018) and Jupiter (2020).
-As of 2021, their music has been streamed over 25 million times.
+Since then, they have gone on to release EPs, Dead by Dawn (2016) and Vision (2017) and studio albums Under the Shadow (2018), Jupiter (2020) and Apollo (2024).
+As of 2024, their music has been streamed over 100 million times.

 Career

 2011-2018: Early years

 The brothers were brought up in the city of St Albans, England.
 Their first encounter with music production came as children, playing the videogame Music 2000 on the PlayStation.
 At first, they had only been making music together for fun.
 It wasn't until after the writing of "Twin Crimes" in around 2011, that they began to make music seriously, with the youngest member of the band being just 13 years old at the time.
 In late 2013, they pitched a demo of their debut EP Midnight Astronaut to AWAL, which was accepted and eventually released on 26 February 2014 to critical acclaim.

 In November 2014, the band released their debut single "We've Just Begun".
 In summer 2015, the song went viral on Reddit, reaching the front page and topping the charts on the subreddit r/listentothis.

 Following the release of singles "Sexy Girl" and "Obey", the band released their second EP, titled Dead by Dawn on 11 March 2016.
 "Feel Electric" from the EP received European radio support from Radio 105 and NPO 3FM.
 The song also featured a music video with the work of digital artist, Beeple.
-In November 2016, Maximum Love released the single "They Don't Love You Like I Do", along with a 2D animated music video, using scenes from the short film "The Life of Death" by Marsha Onderstijn.
+In November 2016, Maximum Love released the single "They Don't Love You Like I Do", along with an animated music video, using scenes from the short film "The Life of Death" by Marsha Onderstijn.
 The song was featured on Electronic Gems.
 In December 2016, they released their single "Vision" in lead up to their EP of the same name, Vision, which they announced on 27 January 2017.
 Their first live performance was in London, headlining the Outland Sunset Neon Cruise in September 2018.